AssetFetch/spec/spec.md

 | ----------- | ----------------------------------- |
 | MAY         | `next_query`, `response_statistics` |

-The `assets` field MUST NOT contain more than 100 items for one response.
+The `assets` field MUST NOT contain more than 100 asset objects for one response.
 If the provider finds more assets than 100 assets which match the query it SHOULD use the `next_query` datablock to define a fixed query that the client can use to fetch more results.

 ### 5.4.1. `asset` Structure